swiftlang/swift-evolution/proposals/0045-remove-falliable-initilizer.md

 Choice 1) Instead of importing them as `init?()` we would import them as `init() throws`.
 Like above we would have a fix-it provided for call-sites to convert `init()` to `try? init()`.

 Provided we had some sort of generic error types in the language, the swift library could throw this generic error when the Objective-C initlizer returns nil.

 Choice 2) Since alot of the libraries use Objective-C code, this may cause a penalty hit when bridging from Objective-C and wonky code when bridging back to Objective-C from Swift.
 We could instead only allow `init?` when working with Swift classes marked with the `@objc` attribute.
-This would fit nicely with other magic Objective-C functionality and API (Like KVC) which is exposed to Swift which only works when marked as `@objc`
+This would fit nicely with other magic Objective-C functionality and API (Like KVC) which is exposed to Swift and only works when marked as `@objc`

 ## Alternatives considered

-An alternative is to change the falliable initiliser to have the optional symbol required at the call-site:
+An alternative is to change the falliable optional initiliser to have the optional symbol required at the call-site:

 ```swift
 MyModel?()
 ```

-In addition to this we should update the forthcoming API Guidelines to provide guidence on when and when-not to use falliable initilisers and throwing initilisers.
+In addition to this we should update the forthcoming API Guidelines to provide guidence on when and when-not to use Failable optional initilisers and failable throwing initilisers.
 Currently the decision behind the error handling system in swift is burried in the Swift Repo.
 I think it would benefit the community to have a consistent approach to error handling applied across all API especially the initizers.